Synthetic Roofing Tiles

 Synthetic, also known as composite roof materials, look every bit as attractive as naturally-derived roofing materials, but they often come at just a fraction of the cost.
 This means a lower cost of goods, and less concern over maintenance, repair, and replacement costs.
 Additionally, being comprised of synthetic materials, the composition roof is more eco-friendly.

-There are a variety of composite roof options and if you’re looking for a roofing company in Alabama that can install them, Authentic Restoration is the leader.
+There are a variety of composite roof options and if you’re looking for a roofing company in Alabama, Indiana or North Carolina that can install them, Authentic Restoration is the leader.
 Let’s take a moment to go over the synthetic roof types you might be interested in.

-You can enjoy the aesthetic and appeal of all-natural stone without all of the expense and hassle by instead going with the composite roof equivalent: polymer slate synthetic roof tiles by DaVinci Roofscapes or Brava Roof Tile.
+You can enjoy the aesthetic and appeal of all-natural slate tiles without all of the expense and hassle by instead going with the composite roof equivalent: polymer slate synthetic roof tiles by DaVinci Roofscapes or Brava Roof Tile.

 Natural slate itself is a good protective roofing material, but it has a tendency to become brittle over time and it’s susceptible to damage from hail, storm debris, and even the weight of footsteps on the rooftop.